- ¼ teaspoon black mustard seeds

 While the tomatoes are cooking, in a pan bring 2-3 cups of water to boil, add the potatoes un-peeled and cook till the potatoes are soft, about 10-15 minutes.
 Remove from heat and let cool.
 Peel the skin and cut into 1 inch cubes.
 Rinse green peas in water and strain the water out.
 Add the potatoes and peas to the tomato sauce and cook for 7-10 minutes.
 Sprinkle cilantro (if using) and serve hot with steamed rice or whole grain bread.

 Asefetida is a spice derived from the resin extracted from a plant root.
 It has a pungent aroma that is very strong when raw but works as a flavor enhancer when cooked.
 It gives a unique flavor to most Indian dishes.
 It is also called “Hing,” available in most Indian grocery stores.

-Darshana Thacker is a vegan chef who specializes in whole-food, plant-based cuisine.
+Darshana Thacker is chef and culinary project manager for Forks Over Knives.
 A graduate of the Natural Gourmet Institute, she’s known for her hearty and distinctly flavorful creations, which draw inspiration from a wide range of ethnic traditions.
-Chef Darshana was a lead recipe contributor for the New York Times best seller The Forks Over Knives Plan.
-Her recipes have been published in The Prevent and Reverse Heart Disease Cookbook, Forks Over Knives—The Cookbook and Forks Over Knives: The Plant-Based Way to Health, and LA Yoga magazine online.
+Chef Darshana was a lead recipe contributor for the New York Times bestseller The Forks Over Knives Plan.
+Her recipes have been published in The Prevent and Reverse Heart Disease Cookbook, Forks Over Knives—The Cookbook, Forks Over Knives: The Plant-Based Way to Health, and LA Yoga magazine online.
 Chef Darshana has catered numerous events, served as a private chef and regularly holds individual and group cooking classes.
 Visit DarshanasKitchen.com for more.View all contributions by Darshana Thacker